LutiM30/LutiM30/README.md

 ## 👨‍💻 About Me

 I'm a passionate Frontend Developer with 2+ years of experience in building scalable web applications.
-Currently pursuing Web Development at Conestoga College, I'm expanding my tech stack with Ruby on Rails.
+Recently completed Post Graduation certificate Web Development at Conestoga College, I'm expanding my tech stack with Ruby on Rails.
 My focus is on creating accessible, high-performance web applications and data visualization interfaces.

 - 🔭 I'm currently working on mastering Ruby on Rails
 - 🌱 I'm currently learning advanced backend development techniques